• Skip to primary navigation

 • 1⅓ cup sugar

-• ½ cup walnuts or other nuts, roughly chopped
+• ½ cup walnuts roughly chopped; see notes for options

 To grease your baking pan